get-the-docs/document-engine/README.md

 Docx, xlsx template engine and pdf converter to provide enterprise document generation feautures.

-The module is a java wrapper to other tools integrate their capabilities.
+The module is a Helm package with a REST API to generate documents from WYSIWYG templates, or template structures with JSON actual data via jsonpath and SPEL expression-like placeholders.
+The engine core is a java wrapper to other tools integrate their capabilities and can be used with typed DTO-s as a dependency also.

 **Note:**